 - Meet with an Academic Coach to discuss your GPA goals for the semester, assess your current academic strengths, and improve your academic habits.

-- Visit with a Study Partners tutor through scheduled and/or drop-in sessions to review course content and achieve curriculum-specific competencies.
+- Visit with a Study Partners peer tutor through scheduled and/or drop-in sessions to review course content and achieve curriculum-specific competencies.